 If there is a lesson we can learn from those tragic historical events and the genocide of the Native Americans is that the greed, the real engine of the capitalistic system, only stops when it runs out of resources to grab or steal and to convert into money.

 I see this book and the tragic story of the Native Americans as a metaphor for the current struggle of those trying to save our planet form the exploitation by the capitalistic system.
 In the 1800 century, Americans colons and business people didn’t stop until they had full control of the natural resources and territories of Native Americans.
 Similarly, today’s capitalistic system will not stop until our planet resources are exhausted, even if this means to push global warming to a level that puts us, humans, in danger of extinction.

-If you are interested in the culture of Native American, few years ago I published my interview with one of the most prominent anthropologists and experts in the field: Cesare Marino.
+If you are interested in the culture of Native American, few years ago I interviewed one of the most prominent anthropologists and experts of native American culture: Cesare Marino.
 The interview is in Italian.